OpenEvalProject/evals/manuscripts/elife-100601/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0064kty71 MOE Key Laboratory of Gene Function and Regulation, State Key Laboratory of Biocontrol, School of Life Sciences, Sun Yat-sen University Guangzhou China
+1. MOE Key Laboratory of Gene Function and Regulation, State Key Laboratory of Biocontrol, School of Life Sciences, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-2. https://ror.org/03cve4549 Beijing Frontier Research Center for Biological Structure, Tsinghua University Beijing China
+2. Beijing Frontier Research Center for Biological Structure, Tsinghua University Beijing China ([ROR:03cve4549](https://ror.org/03cve4549))
-3. https://ror.org/05kje8j93 Tsinghua University-Peking University Joint Center for Life Sciences Beijing China
+3. Tsinghua University-Peking University Joint Center for Life Sciences Beijing China ([ROR:05kje8j93](https://ror.org/05kje8j93))
-4. https://ror.org/0064kty71 Innovation Center of the Sixth Affiliated Hospital, School of Life Sciences, Sun Yat-sen University Guangzhou China
+4. Innovation Center of the Sixth Affiliated Hospital, School of Life Sciences, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-5. https://ror.org/0064kty71 Guangdong Institute of Gastroenterology, Biomedical Innovation Center, The Sixth Affiliated Hospital, Sun Yat-sen University Guangzhou China
+5. Guangdong Institute of Gastroenterology, Biomedical Innovation Center, The Sixth Affiliated Hospital, Sun Yat-sen University Guangzhou China ([ROR:0064kty71](https://ror.org/0064kty71))
-6. https://ror.org/04dn2ax39 State Key Laboratory of Oncology in South China, Cancer Center, Collaborative Innovation Center for Cancer Medicine, School of Life Sciences, Sun Yat-sen University Guangzhou China
+6. State Key Laboratory of Oncology in South China, Cancer Center, Collaborative Innovation Center for Cancer Medicine, School of Life Sciences, Sun Yat-sen University Guangzhou China ([ROR:04dn2ax39](https://ror.org/04dn2ax39))

 † Corresponding author

 ## Abstract

-N 6 -methyladenosine (m 6 A) is the most prevalent modification of mRNA which controls diverse physiological processes.
-Although m 6 A modification has been reported to regulate type I interferon (IFN) responses by targeting the mRNA of IFN-β and the interferon-stimulated genes (ISGs), the detailed mechanism of how m 6 A methyltransferase complex (MTC) rapidly responds to conduct the modification on nascent mRNA during IFN-β stimulation remains largely unclear.
-Here, we demonstrate that WTAP, the adaptor protein of m 6 A MTC, undergoes dephosphorylation-regulated phase transition from aggregates to liquid-like condensates under IFN-β stimulation, thereby mediating m 6 A modification of a subset of ISGs to restrict their expression.
-The phase transition of WTAP promotes the interaction with nucleus-translocated transcription factor STAT1, recruits MTC to the promoter regions of ISGs and directs the co-transcriptional m 6 A modification on ISG mRNAs.
-Collectively, our findings reveal a novel regulatory role of WTAP phase transition in manipulating signaling pathways and fine-tuning immune response by orchestrating dynamic m 6 A modification through the cooperation of transcription factors and MTC.
-Our findings unveil a novel mechanism by which WTAP phase transition controls immune homeostasis via transcription factor-MTC-driven dynamic m 6 A modification, thereby proposing a potential therapeutic target for alleviating immune dysregulation.
+N6-methyladenosine (m6A) is the most prevalent modification of mRNA which controls diverse physiological processes.
+Although m6A modification has been reported to regulate type I interferon (IFN) responses by targeting the mRNA of IFN-β and the interferon-stimulated genes (ISGs), the detailed mechanism of how m6A methyltransferase complex (MTC) rapidly responds to conduct the modification on nascent mRNA during IFN-β stimulation remains largely unclear.
+Here, we demonstrate that WTAP, the adaptor protein of m6A MTC, undergoes dephosphorylation-regulated phase transition from aggregates to liquid-like condensates under IFN-β stimulation, thereby mediating m6A modification of a subset of ISGs to restrict their expression.
+The phase transition of WTAP promotes the interaction with nucleus-translocated transcription factor STAT1, recruits MTC to the promoter regions of ISGs and directs the co-transcriptional m6A modification on ISG mRNAs.
+Collectively, our findings reveal a novel regulatory role of WTAP phase transition in manipulating signaling pathways and fine-tuning immune response by orchestrating dynamic m6A modification through the cooperation of transcription factors and MTC.
+Our findings unveil a novel mechanism by which WTAP phase transition controls immune homeostasis via transcription factor-MTC-driven dynamic m6A modification, thereby proposing a potential therapeutic target for alleviating immune dysregulation.

 ## Introduction